Br0Fi/goscalc/README.md

 This is a program to calculate the total generalized oscillator strength for a certain (sub-)orbital.
 	For specific information refer to [1] (German).
-The additional program Wavegen is based on [2] and was provided by Prof. Krüger, who modified it.
+The additional program Wavegen is based on [2] and was provided by Prof. Krüger, who modified it together with M.Frigge [3].

 The required class hankel_trafo.cc was excluded in the Gitlab publication because of the restrictive cpc license as it is an adapted version of
 NumSBT (aanz_v2), which was written in Fortran90 and published by Peter Koval and J.D.
 Talman in Computer Physics Communications in 2010.